 Earlier, some rumors suggested that Apple is working on a product that could take an Amazon’s Echo and a recent Tech Insider report states that the company is planning integrating facial recognition technology on its digital assistant device.

 Apple users are well aware with a digital assistant through Siri, a voice-enabled computer program works as an intelligent personal assistant and knowledge navigator built-in iOS devices.
 The camera in Echo product seems a next-generation language API could further improve the product and which interact with the device via an enhanced version of Siri.

 It was in talks that Apple is planning to capture digital assistant market since it acquired VocalIQ in October 2015, a UK-based startup for researching the natural language, belief tracking, decision making, and message generation.
 Apple hoped to use this technology in car project, codenamed “Titan” and might introduce the API in its Echo competitor.

-To understand competitive edge of the product the company has been testing VocalIQ against Siri, Echo from Amazon, Google Now and Cortana by Microsoft and VocalIQ has proved to be vastly superior in dealing with complex natural language queries.
-In case of other assistant like Hound, Siri would make you start the search session over again, like human VocalIQ remembers all the things.
+To understand the competitive edge of the product the company has been testing VocalIQ against Siri, Echo from Amazon, Google Now and Cortana by Microsoft and VocalIQ has proved to be vastly superior in dealing with complex natural language queries.
+In the case of other assistants like Hound, Siri would make you start the search session over again like human VocalIQ remembers all the things.
 It also figures out the exact voice what you are saying from the noise in an environment.